blogging platforms for tech blogs

 Why would someone use it?

 People choose Medium when they want to focus solely on writing, without worrying about the technical aspects of maintaining a blog.
-It’s also great for reaching a wider audience, as Medium has a large built-in readership.

 • Very easy to use (just sign up and start writing)